meilisearch/documentation/learn/core_concepts/indexes.md

 ### Filterable attributes

-Filtering allows you to refine your search based on different categories, in our case, document attributes; these can include a movie genre, a price range, or location.
-To filter by any document attribute, you need to add it to `filterableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/filterable_attributes.md#update-filterable-attributes).
+Filtering allows you to refine your search based on different categories.
+For example, you could search for all movies of a certain `genre`, e.g. `Science Fiction`, with a `rating` above `8`.

+Before filtering on any document attribute, you must add it to `filterableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/filterable_attributes.md#update-filterable-attributes).
+Then, make a search query using the [`filter` search parameter](/reference/api/search.md#filter).
-Adding an attribute to `filterableAttributes` will not impact search.
-You need it to use the [`filter` search parameter](/reference/api/search.md#filter) to refine your results.

 [Learn more about filtering](/learn/advanced/filtering_and_faceted_search.md)

 ### Sortable attributes

 By default, Meilisearch orders results according to their relevancy.
-You can alter this sorting behavior to show certain results first by adding attributes to the `sortableAttributes` array using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update sortable attributes endpoint](/reference/api/sortable_attributes.md#update-sortable-attributes).
-You can then use the [`sort` search parameter](/reference/api/search.md#sort) to sort your results in ascending or descending oder.
+You can alter this sorting behavior to show certain results first.

+Add the attributes you'd like to sort by to `sortableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update sortable attributes endpoint](/reference/api/sortable_attributes.md#update-sortable-attributes).
+You can then use the [`sort` search parameter](/reference/api/search.md#sort) to sort your results in ascending or descending order.

 [Learn more about sorting](/learn/advanced/sorting.md)

 ### Stop words

-Your dataset may contain words you want to ignore during search.
-These may include words that don't add semantic value or context or are too frequent (e.g., `the` or `of` in English).
-You can add such words to the [stop words list](/reference/api/stop_words.md) and Meilisearch will ignore them during search.
-In addition to improving relevancy, designating common words as stop words also greatly improves performance.
+Your dataset may contain words you want to ignore during search because, for example, they don't add semantic value or occur too frequently (e.g., `the` or `of` in English).
+You can add these words to the [stop words list](/reference/api/stop_words.md) and Meilisearch will ignore them during search.

-You can create your list of stop words for your index using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update stop words endpoint](/reference/api/stop_words.md#update-stop-words).
+Change your index's stop words list using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update stop words endpoint](/reference/api/stop_words.md#update-stop-words).
+In addition to improving relevancy, designating common words as stop words greatly improves performance.

 [Learn more about stop words](/reference/api/stop_words.md)